tomoya-sasaki/dbmm/README.md

 ### Step 5: Visualization

-- There are curretly four plotting functions.
+- There are currently four plotting functions.
 - You can use `item_labels` argument in `plot_intercept` and
   `plot_loadings` to rename item labels to show in plots.
 Similarly, `unit_labels` argument is available for `plot_scores_ave` and